August in Your Hot Desert Container Garden

 Irrigation and Watering Your Pots During the Rains

-Do not assume because it rains that you can stop watering your pots.
+Do not assume because it rains, you can stop watering your pots.
 Here’s some information from various weather sources:

 A ‘cats and dogs’ rain certainly applies to monsoon rains.